Days until 2021 Parade

 Roy Moreland, James Shirk, and Rosie Tallon.

-Parade Support Team: Bill Barry, Bob Crandell, Steve Dishon, Dawn Dishon-Feuer, Debbie Feuer, George Karle III, Jason Mincher, Baltimore County Fire Department Captain David Angelo, Ken Moreland, Baltimore County Police Corporal Walker, Robert Carrigan, Tammy Jankiewicz, Bill Jankiewicz, Brian Shirk, Rick Slayton, Jason Slayton & Kim Bowen.
+Parade Support Team: Bill Barry, Bob Crandell, Steve Dishon, Dawn Dishon-Feuer, Debbie Feuer, George Karle III, Jason Mincher, Baltimore County Fire Department Captain David Angelo, Ken Moreland, Baltimore County Police Corporal Walker, Robert Carrigan, Tammy Jankiewicz, Bill Jankiewicz, Bryan Shirk, Rick Slayton, Jason Slayton & Kim Bowen.